sass/sass/proposal/color-4-new-spaces.md

 closely as possible, while maintaining support for legacy projects.
 In some cases, that required major changes to the way Sass handles colors:

-1. RGB channel values are no longer clamped to the gamut of a color space, except for the `hsl` and `hwb` spaces, which are unable to represent out-of-gamut colors.
+1. RGB-style channel values are no longer clamped to the gamut of a color space, except for the `hsl` and `hwb` spaces, which are unable to represent out-of-gamut colors.
 By default Sass will output CSS with out-of-gamut colors, because browsers can provide better gamut mapping based on the user